Here's a breakdown of some of the benefits and drawbacks of Personify personal loans.

 Personify doesn’t charge a prepayment penalty, so you’re free to pay down your debt early and save on interest.
 It also doesn’t charge an application fee.

 However, the lender does charge a late fee and a fee if there’s not enough money in your bank account for a payment.
 And depending on your state, you may be on the hook for an origination fee that can reach 5 percent of the loan amount.

 How to apply for a loan with Personify

 You can complete Personify’s prequalification application online in just minutes.
-Head to its website and click “Get started now.”
-You’ll enter your name, email address and postal address to see your potential loan offers.
+Head to its website and click “Get Started Now.”
+You’ll enter your name, email address and ZIP code to see your potential loan offers.
 If you prequalify and decide to officially apply for a Personify Financial loan, here are the steps you can expect to take:

 - Enter your full name and address, phone number, date of birth and Social Security number.
 Tell Personify how much you want to borrow, how you’ll use the loan, your monthly post-tax income and the source of your income.
 You’ll also provide details about your employer and how often you receive your income.

 - Next, give Personify permission to contact you and pull your credit reports.

 - Like all lenders, Personify will do a “hard” credit check, which can adversely impact your credit score.

 - Personify says that you’ll receive a same-day response on whether you qualify and how much you can borrow, along with your loan terms.

 - If you qualify for the loan and accept the loan terms, Personify says that you should receive your funds within 24 to 48 hours.

 Personify does offer a support phone number at 888-578-9546, along with an online chat option if you have any specific application questions, but you’ll have to fill your application out entirely online.